Welcome to FlowZap, the App to diagram with Speed, Clarity and Control.

 n2: rectangle label:"Submit Order"

-n3: rectangle label:"Receive Order"
+n3: rectangle label:"Receive Approval"

 n4: circle label:"Complete"